 This section describes basic safety rules for using a chain saw.
-This information is never a substitute for professional skills and experience.
-If you get into a situation where you feel unsafe, stop and seek expert advice.
-Contact your chain saw dealer, service agent or an experienced chain saw user.
-DO NOT ATTEMPT ANY TASK THAT YOU FEEL UNSURE OF!
+This information is no substitute for professional skills and experience.
+If you get into a situation where you feel unsafe, stop and seek expert advice (look under FORESTRY SERVICES in the telephone directory).

+DO NOT ATTEMPT ANY TASK THAT YOU